 Eligibility

-Eligibility to receive direct health services at the Alaska Native Medical Center are outlined below.
-Those eligible to receive these services are stated in detail in ANMC Policy # 703F.
+Eligibility to receive direct health services at the Alaska Native Medical Center is outlined below.
+Those eligible to receive these services are stated in detail in ANMC Policy # 703.

-Alaska Native Medical Center can administer direct health services to individuals who meet the following requirements:
+Alaska Native Medical Center can administer direct health services to eligible people who meet the following requirements:

 - Adopted children;